ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 - *Id*.
 Unique to every installed add-in instance.
 - *WebUrl*.
 Url of the form https://bugfree.sharepoint.com/sites/test denoting the web on which the add-in is installed.
 - *Title*.
 For Nintex, the value either reads "Nintex Workflow for Office 365" or "Nintex Forms for Office 365".
-These values come in handy when filtering add-ins.
+These values come in handy when filtering add-ins to update.
 - *Version*.
 Only applicable to Nintex add-ins which expose the version as a custom property.
-For other add-ins, the CSOM API provides no way to get at the version displayed in the UI.
+For other types of add-ins, the CSOM API provides no way to get at the version displayed in the UI.

 Thus, now we can filter the Webs-add-ins.csv for Nintex Workflow and Nintex Forms add-ins not in current versions.